shoppertrail/shoppertrail-uat-guide/README.md

 Below is a prioritized instructions list of end‑to‑end test scenarios for UAT which runs in a staging environment (non-permanent data).
 Each tester should spend ~30–45 minutes working through core flows (Steps 1–4), then—time permitting—move on to guest accounts and QR‑code manipulation (Steps 5–8).

+Email `shoppertrail@gmail.com` or `service@shoppertrail.com` if you have questions regarding these instructions.

 ---

 ## ShopperTrail Quick Overview